LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 ### Redditch and Bromsgrove

-Luiza from Torchbox fed back on the interviews that she and Kyle had conducted
+Luiza from Torchbox fed back on the interviews that she and Kyle had conducted.

 ### Preston